Guigui14460/portfolio/README.md

 Made with ReactJS and Typescript

 ## Setup
-For Windows user :
+For Windows user:
 - install NodeJS [here](https://nodejs.org/en/)

-For Unix user :
+For Unix user:
 - run `sudo apt-get install nodejs npm`

 ### With `npm`
-For both OS, run at the root of the project :
+For both OS, run at the root of the project:
 ```shell
 $ npm install
 ```